jzrucker/The-German-Century/README.md

 **Voice:** Custom voice built and refined in ElevenLabs Voice Lab.
 Pacing controlled through break tags and sentence structure rather than emotion tags — the v2 model responds more reliably to punctuation and rhythm than to explicit emotional direction.

 **Scripts:** Each episode runs 14–65 minutes of spoken content.
-Written to Josef's specific voice — academic precision, literary reference, street vernacular, and philosophical tangent, simultaneously and unedited.
-Cross-era diatribes are the soul of the show.
+Written to Josef's specific voice — academic precision, literary reference, and cross-era tangents, unedited.
+The diatribes are the soul of the show.

 **Website:** Single HTML file.
 Interactive map of the German Confederation (1860) with CSS hotspot overlays — hover tooltips showing population, religion, and academic facts per state.
 Imperial eagle SVG.
 Parchment color scheme.
-Looks exactly like something a retired professor's grandson built.
+Spotify embeds.
+Custom domain.

-**Logo:** SVG, 3000×3000px.
-German imperial tricolor with the show name superimposed in gold.
-Built for Spotify and podcast directories.
+**Logo:** Circular seal design, German imperial tricolor, gold type.
+1400×1400px for Spotify.

 ---